• Home

 When developing Agentic AI systems, choosing the right framework is crucial for ensuring efficiency, scalability, and seamless integration with other technologies.
 Below are some of the most popular frameworks that we will be using for building AI agents:

-- Phidata: Phidata is designed for creating agents that combine data-driven insights with decision-making processes.
-Its ability to integrate large datasets (vast structured and unstructured data) and perform real-time analysis allows agents to work more efficiently and humanly.
+• Phidata: Phidata is designed for creating agents that combine data-driven insights with decision-making processes.
+Its ability to integrate large datasets (vast structured and unstructured data) and perform real-time analysis allows agents to work more efficiently and humanely.

 AI Agents Implementation

-Before coding the files for building the agent, we need to be done with some of the API keys and then set them up in the Python environment.
-We will be requiring a Google Serper API Key and also a Google Gemini API key for integrating a Web Search tool and an LLM respectively with our project.
+Before coding the files for building the agent, we need to be ready with some of the API keys and then set them up in the Python environment.
+We will be requiring a Google Serper API Key, an OpenAI API Key, and also a Google Gemini API key for integrating a Web Search tool and an LLM with our project.
+Instructions for generating the concerned API Keys are as follows –

-- Download the code provided and open it in the VS Code code editor.
+• Download the code provided and open it in the VS Code editor.

-- Add the following content to the .env file, replacing your_serper_api_key and your_gemini_api_key with your actual keys as follows:
+• Add the following content to the .env file, replacing your_serper_api_key, your_gemini_api_key, and your_openai_api_key with your actual keys as follows:

 GOOGLE_API_KEY="your_gemini_api_key"